 There is no application process for this new academic scholarship.
 If students gain the stated number of points, meet the entry requirements and register in DCU, they will automatically receive the scholarship.
 In addition to the cash award, the students, along with their parents or guardians and former school principals, will be invited to DCU for an awards ceremony.
 Students will receive their scholarship and the former school principal will receive a plaque for the school to mark this significant achievement.

-McAleese Scholarship - Through this new scholarship scheme, named in honour of former President of Ireland, Mary McAleese and current Chancellor of DCU, Dr Martin McAleese, up to forty scholarships will be made available to NI students.
+McAleese Scholarship - Through this scholarship scheme, named in honour of former President of Ireland, Mary McAleese up to forty scholarships will be made available to NI students.
 These scholarships will include an award of €1000, allowing successful applicants to gain one of forty additional places across more than 60 DCU undergraduate degrees programmes.

-VIP Fresher - The VIP Fresher competition is a unique opportunity to receive a VIP package in your first year in college.
-Free gym membership, free accommodation, free car parking, free hairdressing, free tickets to all DCUSU events, free dominos pizza, free Helix VIP package, free food at Spar, free food at DCU restaurants are some of the areas to benefit from.
-The prize will be awarded to the student who records the most unique video (2min) who meets the criteria (has a DCU course on the CAO, met the entry requirements and awarded a place on the course).
+VIP Fresher - The VIP Fresher competition is a unique opportunity to receive a VIP package in your first year in college with many freebies made available to benefit from.
+The prize is awarded to the student who records the most unique video (2min) who meets the criteria (has a DCU course on the CAO, met the entry requirements and awarded a place on the course).

-Elite Sportspersons’ Academic Entry Scheme - DCU has also put in place a special academic entry scheme for elite sportspersons for all its undergraduate degree courses.
-Under the scheme, applications are NOT assessed solely on academic performance (i.e. points attained in school leaving examinations).
+Elite Sportspersons’ Academic Entry Scheme - a special academic entry scheme for elite sportspersons for all undergraduate degree courses at DCU.
+Applications are NOT assessed solely on academic performance (i.e. points attained in school leaving examinations).
 Sporting achievements are also taken into consideration.
 Elite sports people can receive a place on a chosen course on a reduced number of points if they meet minimum entry requirements and selected criteria for that course.

-Sport Scholarship Programme - DCU supports the holistic development of talented athletes and recognises their increasing need to successfully balance academic and sporting commitments.
-This is achieved through the Sport Scholarship Programme, which supports athletes who have the talent and dedication to combine an academic course with excellence in sport.
+Sport Scholarship Programme - supports athletes who have the talent and dedication to combine an academic course with excellence in sport.

 Details of all DCU Scholarships and Award Schemes can be found here.